MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nc-dbgeng-pdebug_extension_known_struct.md

 <b>When asking whether a name should be printed:</b> Specifies the name of the structure.
 This is one of the names returned from the DEBUG_KNOWN_STRUCT_GET_NAMES query.

 <b>When getting a single-line representation:</b>  Specifies the name of the structure.
 This is one of the names returned from the DEBUG_KNOWN_STRUCT_GET_NAMES query.

+#### - BufferSize [in, out]

+<b>When getting a list of names:</b>  On input, specifies the size, in characters, of  <i>Buffer</i>.
+On output, if the buffer is too small, receives the required buffer size.

+<b>When asking whether a name should be printed:</b> Unused.

+<b>When getting a single-line representation:</b>  On input, specifies the size, in characters, of <i>Buffer</i>.
+On output, if the buffer is too small, receives the required buffer size.

 ## -returns